top of page

 parinaz00

 Working as an international medical graduate (IMG) in the United Kingdom under a Health and Care Visa is a rewarding yet complex journey.
 While healthcare professionals from around the world contribute significantly to the UK's healthcare system, they must also consider the implications of participating in strikes, unpaid leave, and unauthorised absences on their visa sponsorship and leave to remain.
-In this blog, we will explore how IMGs can navigate these challenges while upholding their rights and responsibilities.
+We've Moved! 🚀

 bottom of page